 Scuba Instructors, Scuba Diving, Scuba Classes and Certifications, Scuba Gear, Learn to Scuba Dive, Master Scuba Diver - NASE Worldwide

-To enroll in the NASE Worldwide Rescue Diver course, students must:
+To enroll in the NASE Worldwide Advanced Open Water Diver course, students must:

-- Meet all of the prerequisites as outlined in the NASE Worldwide General Course Standards and Procedures.
+- Meet all of the prerequisites outlined in NASE Worldwide General Course Standards and Procedures.

-- NASE Oxygen Provider/ Oxygen administration or equivalent from a recognized agency.
+- Possess NASE Open Water Diver certification, or the equivalent from a recognized agency.